 “the person that you love, that was previously independent now needs help from you, they are short of breath, they have to eat an especially soft diet, they have thickener in their drinks, they are struggling to walk and you haven’t seen them in all this time, you haven’t seen this happen and you thought they were going to die twice!”
 (Speech and language therapist, Female).

 Once at home, recovery was described as very slow and full of unknowns.
-Neither survivors, relatives or professionals knew what to expect or how best to support rehabilitation “back to normal” and that uncertainty was a heavy weight to carry.
+Neither survivors, relatives nor professionals knew what to expect or how best to support rehabilitation to “back to normal” and that uncertainty was a heavy weight to carry.

 “It would have been nice if… it would have been nice to have a face-to-face chat with the doctor (…) and for them to say you know, expect your mother to be very tired, or don’t expect too much from her too soon” (Daughter, 50 years old).

-The burden of the recovery process was increased by the severity of the sequelae (i.e. severe shortness of breath, fatigue and psychological trauma) and the limited support from community services, extended family or peers, restricted by social isolation measures.
+The burden of the recovery process was increased by the severity of the sequelae (severe shortness of breath, fatigue and psychological trauma) and the limited support from community services, extended family or peers, restricted by social isolation measures.
 Those who had access to hospital follow up services were grateful and reassured by the regular contact with professionals.
 Staff involved in such follow ups greatly valued the opportunity of seeing patients recovering and wished for more joint work with community services.

 “I mean, in an ideal world it would be lovely to continue that little bit…you know, from the hospital, outreaching for them at home for a little bit before they were passed on to a team and obviously being able to do that in a real joint up way” (Occupational therapist, Female).